-Sciatica is a back pain caused by an injured or pressured sciatic nerve.
-The pain is not localised in the back but can spread to the hip, buttocks and can cause numbness, weakness and tingling sensations in the leg.
+Sciatica is a back pain caused by an injured or irritated sciatic nerve.
+The pain is not localised in the back but can spread to the hip, buttocks, hamstring.
+It can cause numbness, weakness and tingling sensations in the leg.
 In the majority of cases, the pain worsens in a sitting position, as well as when you cough or sneeze.

 The symptoms of sciatica usually occur suddenly, mostly among people between the ages of 30 and 50.
 It can happen after an injury, infection, or sacroiliitis, an inflammation of one or both of the sacroiliac joints.
 It is possible to get sciatica as a consequence of a herniated disc or degenerative spine arthritis.
 Spinal stenosis is also a possible cause, mostly among people over the age of 60.
-It happens due to natural wear of the vertebrae which leads to a narrowing of the spinal canal, ultimately pressuring the roots of the sciatic nerve.
+It happens due to natural wear and tear of the vertebrae which leads to a narrowing of the spinal canal, ultimately pressuring the roots of the sciatic nerve.
 Sciatica can also be a common complaint during pregnancy especially during the third trimester.

 To determine the right cause and receive the most adequate sciatica pain treatment, schedule a consultation and examination with one of Vitalis Physiotherapy specialists.
 We’ll ask you about the first symptoms and ask you to perform a few simple moves to determine the root cause of your sciatica and design a program to get you back to doing the things you love.

 Although patients who are diagnosed with scoliosis tend to develop sciatica-like pain in the leg, it has not been proved that scoliosis is a direct cause of sciatica in some people.
 Sciatica scoliosis treatment consists of a detailed diagnosis to determine the exact source of the pain and is accompanied by a set of carefully selected exercises to help treat the issue.
 Whether you are diagnosed with one or the other (or even both, since sciatica and scoliosis can co-occur) you will be advised to undergo acute sciatica treatment or scoliosis treatment.